pg1992/intro-to-probability/c02/s01/exercises/README.md

 with 0.5 Hz frequency, which is 2 divided by pi.
 We could estimate pi by finding the proportion _p_, i.e. 2 / _p_.
 The error we get is about 0.01, which is a bit more accurate.

+In problem 5 we estimate the value of the natural log of 2 by finding the proportion of points that lie under the curve 1 / (x + 1).
+The simulations with 10,000 points are very accurate, getting under 0.01.